Thursday, November 13, 2008

 VEGAN, WHOLE GRAIN SOURDOUGH PANCAKES

-Since I read about the study that showed positive blood sugar responses to sourdough breads (good news for diabetics and those of us trying to lose weight-- read more about this here), I've been refreshing my starters and refining my old sourdough recipes (some of which need "veganizing).
+Since I read about the study that showed positive blood sugar responses to sourdough breads (good news for diabetics, folks with heart disease and those of us trying to lose weight-- read more about this here), I've been refreshing my starters and refining my old sourdough recipes (some of which need "veganizing).

 I used to make sourdough pancakes regularly for my family.
 They were our favorite pancakes.
 Here is my newly-revised vegan version, using whole grain flours.
 It turned out beautifully!
 BTW, sourdough pancakes have a slightly different texture from regular pancakes-- fluffy, but a little more "bready".
 And, of course, with that sourdough tang that I love.